 It can’t hurt to talk to a doctor or other healthcare professional about the risks of vaping, especially if you already have a chronic health condition, such as asthma.

-You may also want to make an appointment with a doctor if you think vaping is behind new symptoms, such as coughing, difficulty breathing, or increased heart rate.
+You may also want to make an appointment with a doctor if you think vaping is behind any new symptoms, such as coughing, difficulty breathing, or increased heart rate.